MA Russian Studies and English Literature

 Introducing MA Russian Studies and English Literature

-Around 150 million people in the world speak Russian, which plays an important role in global cultural and political contexts.
-For centuries, alongside English-speaking cultures, the Russophone world has had a profound international influence on literature.
+For centuries, alongside English-speaking cultures, Russophone (Russian-speaking) countries have had a profound international influence on literature.

 This joint honours programme aims to develop your critical, analytic, linguistic and creative skills by engaging with a broad range of texts in both English and Russian, and a variety of approaches to reading.